harshv01/Tesla-Inspired-Dashboard_Einstein-Vision/README.md

 8. **HUMAN POSE DETECTION** I2L-MESHNET (https://github.com/mks0601/I2L-MeshNet_RELEASE):
 	Generates .obj files matching the pose of the persons detected in the image.
 The input needs to be in the form of bounding boxes, as the model is unable to detect humans from a large image.

+## How to run the code:

+1. Install the aforementioned models along with their dependencies in the form of Conda enviroments.
+2. Generate the data in the pickle form format as required in the 'blender_code.py'.
+3. Place the generated data in the directories as mentioned in 'blender_code.py'.
+4. Specify the scene and run blender code.